-A call waiting in a queue for an operator can also be transferred to Park area, to a user or agent by simple drag&drop.
+A call waiting in a queue for an operator can also be transferred to a user or agent by simple drag&drop.

-Answering it can be done by clicking on the Answer action $\$ on the call tile, or by dropping it on the Work area.
+Answering it can be done by clicking on the Answer action $\checkmark$ on the call tile, or by dropping it on the Work area.